 Trivia: Israel and the Soviet Union enter the games for the first time.

 According to this BBC video, in 1956 the British team reunited in a hotel in London to pick up their official kit before heading towards Melbourne.
-With the 50’s also came the industrialisation of fabrics manufacturing and the development of synthetic fabrics like lycra and spandex, which meant really good news for sports wear.
+With the 50’s also came to the industrialisation of fabrics manufacturing and the development of synthetic fabrics like lycra and spandex, which meant really good news for sportswear.

 The decade of the 60’s would mark many firsts, Tokyo became the first Asian city to host the games and Mexico City would do the same for Latin America in 1968, it would also be the one with the highest latitude.
 Abebe Bikila from Ethiopia became the first black, African athlete to win a gold medal in the Olympics and he did it by beating his opponents in a marathon — barefoot.
 The swinging decade would also see the rise of figures like Muhammad Ali.